openmobilityfoundation/mobility-data-specification/geography/README.md

 Published geographies, should be treated as immutable data.
 Obsoleting or otherwise changing a geography is accomplished by publishing a new geography with a field named `prev_geographies`, a list of UUID references to the geography or policies geographies by the new geography.

-Geographical data shall be represented as GeoJSON `Feature` objects.
+Geographical data shall be represented as GeoJSON `FeatureCollection` objects.
 Typically no part of the geographical data should be outside the [municipality boundary][muni-boundary] unless an agency has the authority to regulate there.

 Geographies should be re-fetched at an agreed upon interval between providers and agencies, or when either entity requests it.